 Project R&R is honored to have the following individuals as members of its Advisory Board:

 Founder and director of Save the Chimps, the largest chimpanzee sanctuary in the world, Dr. Noon was a biological anthropologist who worked with chimpanzees since 1984 and was a leading expert in chimpanzee re-socialization.
 Dr. Noon served on the Steering Committee of Save the Chimps’ sister sanctuary, the Sweetwaters Chimpanzee Sanctuary in Kenya.
-Save the Chimps is currently providing a sanctuary home for some 300 chimpanzees, the majority of whom are from research.
+Save the Chimps is currently providing a sanctuary home for more than 250 chimpanzees, the majority of whom are from research.
 Sadly, Dr. Noon died on May 2, 2009.
-Her legacy continues and her wisdom continues to inspire Project R&R’s work.
+Her legacy continues and her wisdom inspires Project R&R’s work.

 Founder and director of the Fauna Foundation—a sanctuary for rescued animals including wildlife, farmed animals, horses, and companion animals.
 Fauna is the first and only Canadian sanctuary for chimpanzees.
 Fauna welcomed 15 chimpanzees from the now defunct Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP) and established itself as the first sanctuary to accept HIV-infected chimpanzees.
 Four additional chimpanzees, three with research histories, were later rescued.
 Fauna is also home to a natural reserve to conserve indigenous fauna and flora.
 Ms. Grow is Honorary Co-Chair of Project R&R and tours with Project R&R to educate and enlighten audiences about the plight and recovery of chimpanzees from laboratories.